codatio/codat-docs/docs/integrations/accounting/quickbooksdesktop/quickbooks-desktop-troubleshooting.md

 If you'd like to enable ongoing syncs with the company, update your connector settings, and ask the SMB user to complete the linking process (i.e. downloading and installing the connector) again.

-:::Note Re-linking and Company IDs
+:::note Re-linking and Company IDs

 > The same Company ID must be used when re-completing the linking process.